geoserver/geoserver/doc/en/user/source/styling/workshop/design/symbology.rst

    #. **Explore:** Using this information which color scheme would you choose for a digital elevation model?

-     .. only:: instructor

       .. admonition:: Instructor Notes

          Sequential scheme to communicate elevation differences with equal emphasis.
 If a reader wants to use diverging to emphasis the extremes, that is fine as long as they are doing it on purpose.

 .. admonition:: Challenge Adjusted Colour Scheme